 DBSA Roland Park is a local affiliate of The Depression and Bipolar Support Alliance, a national non-profit dedicated to improving the lives of people with mood disorders.
 We provide support groups for people with depression and bipolar disorder as well as their families and friends.

-DBSA's current focus is training support group peer facilitators and create more support groups to fill the unmet need across our Greater Baltimore geographical area.
+DBSA's current focus is training potential new DBSA support group peer facilitators to create more DBSA support groups.
+There is an unmet need across our Greater Baltimore geographical area.

 Requirements: 1) Facilitators must have first-hand experience with mood disorders, must respect and like people, have empathy and hold meetings with regularity.